 A trip to Kyushu is also a wonderful opportunity to get a taste of what Japan was like in olden times, with quite a few remnants of the past to be discovered throughout the island.

-To discover a small town which is still organized in the way Edo Period, keeping its charm yet very much alive, go to Kitsuki in Oita Prefecture.
-There, you will get to visit former samurai residences and take a stroll in the very well preserved streets all the while wearing a kimono!
+To discover a small town which is still organized in the way of the Edo Period, keeping its traditional charm, go to Kitsuki in Oita Prefecture.
+There, you will get to visit former samurai residences and take a stroll in the very well-preserved streets all the while wearing kimono!

 In Nagasaki, take the time to discover Dejima, where the former houses and warehouses of Dutch merchants – the only ones who were allowed to trade with Japan until the end of the 19th century – are being renovated.

-As for the former mining town of Iizuka, you will discover a theater dating back to the 1920’s, with a unique architecture, inspired by the kabuki theatres and which backstage rooms are filled with treasures from another time.
+As for the former mining town of Iizuka, you will discover a theater dating back to the 1920’s, with a unique architecture, inspired by the kabuki theaters and with backstage rooms that are filled with treasures from another time.

 Discovering unique spiritual and religious places